Skip to main content

 Do I still need to be enrolled with a GP?

 If you do not currently have a GP, Tararua Health Group is welcoming new patients and would be happy to support your ongoing care.
-Enrolling with one of our practices ensures continuity of care and helps our clinicians access your health information when you visit Acute Care.
+Enrolling with one of our practices helps ensure continuity of care and gives clinicians access to the right health information when you need support.

 Is this service for routine appointments?